What is the Open Classroom Initiative?

 The Center for Equity and Excellence in Teaching and Learning (CEETL) invites faculty at SF State to take part in “Open Classrooms: Teaching as a Specta(c)tor Sport.”
 Referencing Augusto Boal’s concept of “Specta(c)tors” rather than passive “spectators,” this initiative provides space for active witnessing of one another’s classes.
 Faculty open their classrooms to their peers in the spirit of making teaching more public.
 This presents an opportunity to observe the wealth of deep knowledge addressed in our classrooms every day and to become more engaged in our community of teachers/scholars.

 Explore a new discipline or attend a class across campus to interact with colleagues that you might not see on a regular basis.
-You’ll learn a lot from experts in their field and you might consider adapting an exercise or seminar format for your discipline.
+You’ll learn a lot from experts in their field and you might consider adopting an exercise or seminar format for your discipline.
 Participants and hosts are encouraged to speak after class and discuss teaching at SF State.
 If you have not taught in front of your peers, consider opening your classroom for the first time!

 - Reflect on your own and others’ teaching practices.